psten/dash-srd.js/README.md

 # dash-srd.js

-dash-srd.js is a DASH player implementing the tiled streaming concept.
+dash-srd.js builds on the dash.js DASH player and extends it by the Spatial Relationship Description (SRD) feature to allow for playback of tiled video.
 It allows the user to freely navigate in a high resolution video panorama while downloading just what is needed to render the user's viewpoint.

-The software provided here is a proof of concept and does not reflect the performances of a final end-user product.
+This is a fork of the original implementation by @tnomedialab, updated to work with the current development branch (version 3.0.0) of dash.js by the @Dash-Industry-Forum.

 ## Requirements